 Ultrasound imaging can show additional features of the abnormal area and assist in determining if the abnormality is solid (which may be a non-cancerous lump of tissue or a cancerous tumor), fluid-filled (such as a benign cyst) or both cystic and solid.

 While most commonly used as a diagnostic tool, ultrasound is sometimes recommended as a breast cancer screening procedure for patients who meet one or more of the following criteria:

 - High risk for breast cancer and unable to tolerate an MRI examination

 - Intermediate risk for breast cancer based on family history, personal history of breast cancer, or prior biopsy revealing an abnormality

 - Breast implants with very little tissue that can be included on the mammogram

-- Women who are pregnant should not be exposed to x-rays.
-We perform breast ultrasounds as an alternative to mammograms for women during pregnancy
+- Because people who are pregnant should not be exposed to x-rays, we perform breast ultrasounds as an alternative to mammograms during pregnancy.